|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 The Blue Lakes are located in an extremely scenic glacial basin within the 16,566-acre Mt.
 Sneffels Wilderness area of the Uncompahgre National Forest.
 The drive to the trailhead is quite spectacular, and offers outstanding panoramic views of Mt.
 Sneffels and the Dallas Creek drainage area.
 It's especially spectacular in the fall when the aspens turn to yellow and gold.

-The trail is located off Colorado Highway 62 between Ridgway and Telluride.
+The trailhead is located off Colorado Highway 62 between Ridgway and Telluride.
 From the highway, turn onto Dallas Creek Road (CR 7 / FR 851) and drive 9 miles south to the trailhead.
 Although you won't need a 4WD vehicle, 2WD vehicles will have to take their time in a couple of spots where you'll encounter washboard and ruts along the dirt/gravel road.
 The trail begins just past the locked gate at the end of the road.

 At roughly 1.5 miles from the trailhead the path crosses a small stream, and then begins heading towards the southeast as it makes the final climb up to Blue Lakes.